Space gun: Acceleration

 For a space gun with a gun barrel of length ($l$), and the needed velocity ($v_e$), the acceleration ($a$) is provided by the following formula:

 For instance, with a space gun with a vertical "gun barrel" through both the Earth's crust and the troposphere, totalling ~60 km of length ($l$), and a velocity ($v_e$) enough to escape the Earth's gravity (escape velocity, which is 11.2 km/s on Earth), the acceleration ($a$) would theoretically be more than 1000 m/s2, which is more than 100 g-forces, which is about 3 times the human tolerance to g-forces of maximum 20 to 35 g during the ~10 seconds such a firing would take.This calculation does not take into account the decreasing escape velocity at higher altitudes.

 Practical attempts

 V3 Cannon (1944-45)

 The German V-3 cannon program, during World War II was an attempt to build something approaching a space gun.
 Based in the Pas-de-Calais area of France it was planned to be more devastating than the other Nazi 'Vengeance weapons'.
 The cannon was capable of launching 140 kg, 15 cm diameter shells over a distance of 88 km.
 It was destroyed by RAF bombing using Tallboy blockbuster bombs in July 1944.
+The V-3 cannon used staged propulsion, which gave it a far greater range.